Susan Henry

-Susan Henry is a professor of molecular biology and genetics at Cornell University, and formerly the Ronald P. Lynch Dean of the College of Agriculture and Life Sciences.
+Susan Henry (born Susan Armstrong, June 27, 1946 – March 7, 2026) was a professor of molecular biology and genetics at Cornell University, and formerly the Ronald P. Lynch Dean of the College of Agriculture and Life Sciences.
 She is best known for her work in the genetic regulation of lipid metabolism in yeast.

 Biography

 Henry earned a Bachelor of Science from University of Maryland in 1968 and PhD from University of California, Berkeley in 1971.
+She died on March 7, 2026, aged 79.